PROPERTY PROBLEM TIPS

 Have the wall/shower tray seals or bath seals raked out and renewed every three to five years and constantly monitored for any gaps that might allow water to penetrate the area below.

 We often encounter owners who actively block up the fresh air inlets to their sub floor solum area because it is thought to encourage draughts within the living areas.
 This obstruction of the sub-floor ventilation can rapidly lead to serious wet rot or dry rot to the sub-floor timbers.

 Never – repeat never – block the sub floor ventilation and ensure that any external repair works don’t reduce the air gaps of the sub floor vents.

 Given their design, most traditional roofs will perform quite satisfactorily but can suffer severe attacks of wet or dry rot from water ingress due to damaged guttering, down pipes, hopper heads, chimney flashings, parapet gutters valley gutters and so on.

 Annually employ a local tradesman with the appropriate access equipment to allow for the regular maintenance and cleaning of the water management systems.

 Rainy days are ideal to monitor the effectiveness of your building’s water management systems.
 Put on your rainproof clothes, take an umbrella and walk round your building looking for water that might by overflowing the gutters, running down the drainpipes, overflowing a hopper head, and so on.
 Taking a little bit of care and attention on a regular basis and inspecting potential problem areas could save you valuable time and money in the long term, particularly if you are looking to sell your house in the near future.

-To speak to a property care expert then you can use the contact us web page or call us on 0800 65 22 678.
+To speak to a property care expert then you can call us today or contact us online by clicking the button below.